neo4j-drivers/neo4j-drivers.github.io/index.md

 It provides a syntax layer for the Bolt messaging protocol.

 - **Version 1**, corresponds to the first releases of the PackStream specification.
-- **Version 2**, incorporates an extension to the PackStream specification.

 [PackStream Specification](packstream/packstream-specification.md)